vortexntnu/rov-gui/README.md

 # ROV GUI
 [![Build Status](https://travis-ci.org/vortexntnu/rov-gui.svg?branch=master)](https://travis-ci.org/vortexntnu/rov-gui)

+# This repository is archived due to it not being in use after moving over to creating AUVs :^)

 This is the GUI for the International MATE ROV-competition 2018.
 The GUI is made with React and Electron, and communicates with the ROV through ROS.